Dobby: Enterprise AI Knowledge Agent

 Error Log Download Button

-In 2 weeks, ≥60% of first-time, non-technical owners create an assistant and send a first test prompt in a single session.
+≥60% create an assistant + send first test prompt in one session

 Time to first cited answer